Personal loans

 The cost of a personal loan depends on how much you want to borrow, the APR and how long you take to pay back the loan.

-Personal loan rates vary according to the size and length of the loan.
+Personal loan rates vary according to the size and length of the loan, as well as your personal circumstances.
 A longer loan term may attract better interest rates, but the overall cost will be higher than a short-term loan.

 The following example is for illustrative purposes only.
-It shows the total cost of borrowing £10,000 at different interest rates over two and five years, assuming there are no extra fees.
+It shows the total cost of borrowing £10,000, at a different APR over two and five years, assuming there are no extra fees.

 Use our loan calculator to get an idea of how much a personal loan could cost you.